 As an international student, if you’re studying in Australia for more than six months, you’ll be regarded as an Australian resident for tax purposes, even if you don’t plan to stay forever.

 The good part here is that as a student, you’re entitled to a few Australian resident tax perks such as our tax-free threshold, and typically lower rates than if you weren’t studying!
-The not so good part?
-Well, just like your home tax system, you do need to understand it and play by the rules.

-The basics!
-What is tax?
+The basics: What is tax?

 Income tax is exactly what it sounds like: a tax on (some of) your income.
 Income includes all of the money you earn from different sources.
 For example, money from any investments you might make, income from your job, business income and many others.

-The Australian Tax Office looks at all of the income you earned for the financial year, adds it up and then takes an appropriate portion.
+The Australian Tax Office (ATO) looks at all of the income you earned for the financial year, adds it up and then takes an appropriate portion.

 How income tax works